The Mud Log

 The mud log is an important record of drilling activity prepared by the petroleum geologist’s assistant during the drilling of a well (the assistant is called a mud logger).
 The mud log contains the entire geological record of the drilled hole, along with other important parameters such as drill time, mud characteristics, and oil and gas shows.
 If the logger sees any oil in the well samples, it will be very clearly noted on the mud log.
 Any indication of oil or gas is called a show, and the shows are one of the important things the mud logger will detect.

-Here is an old-style mud log, drawn by hand.
+Below is an old-style mud log, drawn by hand.
 As the well cuttings come up from the bottom of the hole, they are examined and identified.
 The mud log is updated each day of drilling.
-The mud log and the electric logs (which will be run after the holes is drilled) are the two most important items the PG needs to evaluate the potential well.
+The mud log and the electric logs (which will be run after the hole is drilled) are the two most important items the PG needs to evaluate the potential well.

 On the right side of the mud log, the mud logger records his interpretation of the rocks drilled.
 There are two types of interpretation shown, a drawing down the center of the log (abbreviated litho), and a sample description.

 Let’s talk first about the section called “litho” (lithology, or rock type).
-The logger makes a drawing down the middle of the page.
-He uses standard symbols and colors to illustrate the different kinds of rocks, textures, fossils, and bedding.
+The logger uses standard symbols and colors to illustrate the different kinds of rocks, textures, fossils, and bedding.
 Limestones are shown as blue blocks on the log, shales are shown as short black horizontal lines, and sandstones/siltstones are shown with a dotted pattern.
+Chert is shown as triangles.
 He looks at the small well cuttings under a microscope to figure out what the rock types are.
 It takes a lot of experience and know-how to figure out what rocks are being drilled just by looking at the tiny well samples.

 The sample description is a more detailed summary of what the logger sees.
 Abbreviations are used because so much detail must be recorded.
 For example, look at the words inside the blue circle.
 It’s a little hard to read, but it says “shale, black to dark-gray, medium hard, calcareous (containing limestone, or calcium carbonate).